markmourad26/Simple-Perception-Stack-for-Self-Driving-Cars/README.md

 The goals / steps of this project are the following:

-The various steps invovled in the pipeline are as follows, each of these has also been discussed in more detail in the sub sections below:
+The various steps invovled in the pipeline are as follows:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Compute the camera calibration matrix and distortion coefficients given a chessboard image.
 * Apply a distortion correction to raw images.
 * Apply a perspective transform to rectify image ("birds-eye view").
 * Use color transforms, gradients, etc., to create a thresholded binary image.